Airline travel shifts toward last-minute bookings, domestic trips: Skyscanner

 "But equally when we see the potential that a restriction will be added there is a big lift because that is just people ... scrambling on how to get home again," he said.

-Domestic travel searches are higher globally, mainly in Asia, though there has been a slight improvement in international searches in recent months, according to the Skyscanner report on Tuesday.
+Domestic travel searches are higher globally, mainly in Asia, though there has been a slight improvement in international searches in recent months, according to the Skyscanner report.

 Searches for longer-dated trips are becoming more popular as travellers bet on future border openings, including examples such as from the United Kingdom to Orlando and New York for next year, Skyscanner said.